• Search Keywords

 Feature Production & ENHANCEMENT FUND

-Contact an Investment Manager: Before applying for feature production it is essential that you contact a Screen Australia Investment Manager to discuss your project.
-Email Drama Production if you are unsure who to speak with.
+Contact an Investment Manager: Before applying to Screen Australia for Feature Production or Enhancement funding, it is essential that you contact an Investment Manager to discuss the needs and parameters of your project.
+Contact the Program Operations team if you are unsure who to speak with: 1 800 507 901 or [email protected]

 Screen Australia’s Feature Film Production program aims to support a diverse slate of Australian films for theatrical release that entertain and enlighten domestic and international audiences while reflecting the unique characteristics of Australian identity.